 Temperature classifications or ratings vary between T1 and T6.
-This rating highlights the maximum surface temperature that can be generated by equipment at a given room temperature (typically 40degC).
+This rating highlights the maximum surface or exhaust gas exit temperature that can be generated by equipment at a given ambient temperature (typically 40degC).

 For example, a rating of T1 means that the maximum temperature of equipment can be up to 450degC while a T4 rating would mean that the maximum surface temperature generated by equipment at room temperature cannot exceed 135degC.